Learning to sew with a serger (also known as an overlock or overlocker) is much like learning to sew all over again.

 There are some similarities, like handling the fabric and never sewing over pins, but the way the machine is threaded, how it feeds and cuts the fabric and the stitch tension is all very unique to this fantastic machine.

-If you’re ready to take the plunge, here are my tips and project suggestions to help you find serger success!
+Here are my tips and suggestions to help you find serger success!

 Tips for beginners